 Can I use a digital apostille for an FBI background check?

-Some countries may accept digital apostilles, but it is best to check with the country’s embassy or consulate for their specific requirements.
+Some countries may accept a digital copy of the apostille or allow you to submit a digital copy of your FBI background check for processing.
+However, requirements vary, so it is best to check with the country’s embassy or consulate for their specific guidelines.
 In most cases, a physical apostille is still required for a document to be recognized as valid.